 Derivative instruments contain an element of credit risk that arises from the potential failure of a counterparty to perform according to the terms of the contract.
-Our exposure to derivative counterparty credit risk, at any point in time, is represented by the fair value of derivatives in a gain position, or derivative asset position, assuming no recoveries of underlying collateral.
-We also engage in certain foreign exchange derivatives that may give rise to counterparty settlement risk.
+Our exposure to derivative counterparty credit risk, at any point in time, is equal to the amount reported as a derivative asset on our balance sheet, assuming no recoveries of underlying collateral.